Tvolcom322/campaigns/pages/remnants-of-faerun.md

 * Headmasters are the top of the food-chain of the school.
 They have final say on any matter they see the need to weigh in on and spend their days observing students and counseling with Hawks and Eagles on curriculum.
 The are the public speakers for The Spire when needs arise, and handle their unique political placement of a land within Presidio but outside the reach of Queen Hauvreigha.
 They wear one of each ring along with a Black ring that is on their thumb.
 Ido wears his on his left, and Iro on his right.

 There are other staff as well, who work at the spire outside any sort of academic purpose.
-A quartermaster, a cleric, a clerk, 2 cooks, 3 groundskeepers, a librarian, and a trader.
+A quartermaster, a cleric, a clerk, 2 cooks, 3 groundskeepers, a librarian, and a harbormaster.
+Each of these people hire off and on as the season demands of course. sometimes students, sometimes from Bridgetown, and sometimes as a favor to somebody coming to seek experience from them and they were able to convince them to be given a shot.
 Additionally at times new faces can be seen for a month or 2 at a time assisting the headmasters as errand runners but they never stay on school grounds.

 There are plenty of laws for grounds of The Spire, but some are unique to get you expelled.
 Of course there are normal laws of not killing or stealing, but those are more laws of the land that are just upheld.